boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **BOXYHQ_NO_TELEMETRY** or **DO_NOT_TRACK**

 Set one of these to `1` or `true` to turn off our anonymous analytics.
 We only track usage events once per day and it does not contain any information that can identify you in any form.

+## Directory Sync

+The following env vars are used to configure the directory sync feature.

+### **DSYNC_WEBHOOK_BATCH_SIZE**

+Enable batch processing of directory sync events.
+The value represents the number of events to batch together instead of sending each event individually.
+This requires you to configure a cron job to [process the queued events](/docs/directory-sync/api-reference#batch-processing-events)